tsonika/CID-miRNA/README.md

     Volume 372, Issue 4, 8 August 2008, Pages 831-834

-CIDmiRNA is the tool for computer-assisted identification of micro-RNA using an SCFG model and has been designed to analyze either a single sequence or complete genome.
+CIDmiRNA is a tool for computer-assisted identification of micro-RNA using an SCFG model and has been designed to analyze either a single sequence or complete genome.

 It is written in Python.
 It runs on Python 2.7.x.